SaxyPandaBear/TwitchSongRequests/doc/ManageUserAccess.md

 Managing User Access
 ====================

+> If you believe that I revoked your access in error, please feel free to open a GitHub issue to appeal it, otherwise you'll want to submit a new onboarding request.

 ### Connectiong to the Postgres database
 This is mostly documenting for myself, especially since Railway removed their web UI for running queries on the connected database so I have to do everything